 Commander's Emergency Response Program (CERP).
 DOD is also requesting \$423 million for the Commander's Emergency Response Program (CERP), a program where military commanders can fund local projects for humanitarian relief and reconstruction.
-The FY2005 Supplemental set an upward limit of \$854 million in FY2005, \$500 million above DOD's request.23 Congress may again want to raise the DOD request based on its assessment of the program's effectiveness.
+The FY2005 Supplemental set an upward limit of \$854 million in FY2005, \$500 million above DOD's request.
+Congress may again want to raise the DOD request based on its assessment of the program's effectiveness.

 Congressional Action.
 The House measure approves the DOD request that set a \$423 million ceiling on CERP programs, but the Appropriations Committee cited concerns about a change in the program's focus.
+The Senate bill also approves the requests for CERP.